maustinstar/swiftui-drawer/Docs/Examples.md

 #  Examples

+> Note: For full screen views, make sure that the surrounding ZStack uses `.edgesIgnoringSafeArea(.vertical)` to avoid whitespace at the bottom on iOS.

 ## Basic Usage

 Embed your view content in a `ZStack` with the Drawer as the last element.
 The `heights` parameter defines a list of resting heights for the drawer.